MahmoudYounes/QBeOS/codestyle.md

   for linux fx, unless you are a linux internal guru.
 In linux, if you see a function with a name you don't understand, you go on and read the function implementation and then you figure out that "Oh!
-ABC meant Allow Binary Combat" or whatever.
+ABC meant Allow Binary Combat" or whatever. using such abbreviations was OK during the time when variable names were limited in size, screens were small, and you needed to optimize in variable names to write readable code.
+  This is not the case for the recent times.
 * this one I guess is a basic c++ convention. all imports should happen in the .h file and only the .h file is imported to the cpp file corresponding to component.
 * QBeOS follows an OOP paradigm.
 The linux kernel community dislikes c++ for some